 1. It can confuse your baby as to the right way to suckle the breast.

 2. The pacifier can take away potential time where your baby should be feeding.
-This, in turn, can cause you to have a lower milk supply as you are not giving your body the demand.
+This, in turn, can cause you to have a lower milk supply as you are not giving your body the demand for milk.

 If you want to give your baby a pacifier, it is advisable to do so around 3-4 weeks and not before.